 1 cup walnuts, coarsely chopped

-Prepare the pastry (traditional method*)
+Prepare the pastry (Julia Child method)

 - Combine the flour, sugar, and salt in a mixing bowl and cut in the chilled butter and shortening with a pastry cutter until a coarse meal is achieved.